 The best weather here at Tre Cime is usually in August, but it’s also the busiest month, and this is an incredibly popular hike.
 Like “busloads of people being dropped off here” popular.

-Many of the cable cars and rifugios in the Dolomites are only open from mid-June to the end of September, with just a few remaining open until early October.
+Many of the cable cars and rifugi in the Dolomites are only open from mid-June to the end of September, with just a few remaining open until early October.
 Make sure you check the dates in advance of planning your hike.

 Best Time of Day to Hike Tre Cime di Lavaredo

-The views at Tre Cime di Lavaredo are impressive at all times of the day.
-The main thing is to ensure you leave early enough that you don’t have to rush.
-Take a headlight if there’s any chance of being caught after the sun goes down or you’re starting before sunrise.
+Don’t forget your headlight if there’s any chance of being caught after the sun goes down or you’re starting before sunrise.

 How to get to the Tre Cime di Lavaredo Trailhead